DannyGilligan/2023-womens-world-cup-quiz/README.md

 <tr>
 <td>
-The issue was resolved by applying a 'max-width' property to the #answer-feedback-image rule.
+The issue was resolved by applying a 'max-width' property to the #answer-feedback-image rule.<br><br>
 </td>
 </tr>